abdoElHodaky/Mevnmultivendorecomm/README.md

 # Multi Vendor Ecommerce
 The purpose of this project is to learn more about Nodejs and MongoDB, dive deeper into web technologies and hit the core.
 ## Latest Updates:
+- (server - docs) create api docs.
+- (server) Handle global errors.
+- (server - api) create CTRL/createNewProduct with post/route and yup validation.
-- Create admin dashboard and add new product form.
+- (client) Create admin dashboard and add create-new-product form.
-- Create single product page and CTRL/getProduct with a new route /product/:slug.
+- (server - website) Create single product page and CTRL/renderProduct with a new route /product/:slug.
-- Create paginator for products page.
+- (website) Create paginator for products page.
-- Create products page and render all products.
+- (website) Create products page and render all products.
-- Create products Ctrl/getAllProducts.
+- (server) Create products Ctrl/renderAllProducts.
-- Connect to mongodb, create product model, install fakerjs and seed dummy products.
+- (server) Connect to mongodb, create product model, install fakerjs and seed dummy products.
-- Setup base boilerplate project (client, website, server).
+- (global) Setup base boilerplate project (client, website, server).